Femtech-web/data-structure-and-algorithm-js/README.md

 ## Breadth-first-search(BFS)

-BFS is a type of algorithm that runs on a graph. it can help answer two types of question:
+BFS is a type of algorithm that runs on a graph/trees.
+BFS is also a traversal algorithm as it visits every node in the graph/tree. it can help answer two types of question:

 - Is there a path from node A to node B
 - What is the shortest path from node A to node B